michaelpearce21/CI_MS1_DAL/README.md

 ![404 page](docs/images/404.png "404 error page")

 Whilst not a feature as such, it helps the user navigate if they should type a link incorrectly or the website fails in an unexpected way.
-It includes fmailiar navigation elements, whilst also inlcuding information in the main window of the site as to why they have ended up here.
+It includes familiar navigation elements, whilst also inlcuding information in the main window of the site as to why they have ended up here.
 There is also a clickable link to the home page.

 This meets the user story of: